Chart Color Schemes

 Blackburn North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Blackburn North has a high level of cultural diversity, with 36.6% of its population born overseas and 39.3% speaking a language other than English at home.
-Christianity is the predominant religion in Blackburn North, making up 45.2% of the population.
-However, Buddhism is overrepresented compared to Greater Melbourne, comprising 4.1% versus 6.0%.
+Christianity is the predominant religion in Blackburn North, making up 45.2% of people.
+However, Buddhism is notably overrepresented compared to Greater Melbourne, comprising 4.1% versus 6.0%.

 Frequently Asked Questions - Diversity